RidleyB/sen/content/_worlds/zaratal.md

 title: Zaratal
 ---

+**Races:** Tabaxi, Leonin, Bullywug, Gnoll, Ursine, Rhinox

-Zaratal is a tropical world rich in resources and vibrant culture.
-The Tabaxi hail from Zaratal, where the lush jungles and diverse ecosystems provide a perfect environment for their agility and curiosity.
-The world is known for its breathtaking landscapes and the adventurous spirit of its inhabitants.
+**Description**: Zaratal is a tropical world rich in resources and vibrant culture.
+The Tabaxi, known for their agility and curiosity, thrive in the lush jungles alongside the adventurous Bullywug.
+The Ursine, with their strength and wisdom, often serve as protectors of the forest.
+In stark contrast, the Rhinox of the plains are deeply religious and disciplined, embodying a structured and spiritual way of life.
+This diverse world is known for its breathtaking landscapes and the varied, vibrant cultures of its inhabitants, each contributing to the rich tapestry of Zaratal's society.

 <!--more-->